-We use the CGW signal model for non-spinning SMBHBs in circular\footnote{\citet{IguchiOkuda2010} point out that 3C~66B may be in a circular orbit.} orbits at zeroth post-Newtonian order described in \citep{ng11_allsky_cw,ng11_3c66b,ng12_allsky_cw}.
+We use the CGW signal model for nonspinning SMBHBs in circular\footnote{\citet{IguchiOkuda2010} point out that 3C~66B may be in a circular orbit.} orbits at zeroth post-Newtonian order described in \cite{ng11_allsky_cw} and \cite{ng11_3c66b,ng12_allsky_cw}.
 More details of the model are provided in Appendix~\ref{sec:appendix:cw}.
-The CGW model for metric perturbations at SSB (the Earth term) is based on $8$ parameters:
+The CGW model for metric perturbations at SSB (the Earth term) is based on eight parameters:

-Where $ ( \theta, \phi )$ is the sky position, $f_\text{GW}$ is the gravitational wave frequency, $\Phi_0$ is the orbital phase, $\psi$ is the gravitational wave polarization angle, $i$ is the binary inclination angle, $\mathcal{M}$ is the chirp mass, $D_{\text{L}}$ is the luminosity distance and $h_0$ is the gravitational strain amplitude.
+where $ ( \theta, \phi )$ is the sky position, $f_\text{GW}$ is the GW frequency, $\Phi_0$ is the orbital phase, $\psi$ is the GW polarization angle, $\iota$ is the binary inclination angle, $\mathcal{M}$ is the chirp mass, $D_{\text{L}}$ is the luminosity distance and $h_0$ is the gravitational strain amplitude.
 At zeroth post-Newtonian order, we compute the amplitude as

 unless it is provided as a free parameter (hence, $D_\text{L} \wedge h_0$).
 The full CGW model is based on metric perturbations at both the SSB and each pulsar (pulsar terms).
 This requires additional $2 N_\text{psr}$ parameters $\{L_i,\Phi_i\}$, $i=(1,N_\text{psr})$.
 They are the pulsar distance and the orbital phase at the pulsar, respectively.
-We provide more information on pulsar distance in Appendix~\ref{sec:appendix:pdist}.
+We provide more information on the pulsar distances in Appendix~\ref{sec:appendix:pdist}.
 Searching only for the Earth term is sufficient for detection and upper limits, whereas including the pulsar term enhances the search sensitivity and remains important for parameter estimation when the signal is detected.

-We model the evolution of CGW frequency on the timescales of light travel time between pulsars and Earth.
+We model the evolution of CGW frequency on the timescales of the light travel time between the pulsars and Earth.
 However, for simplicity, we neglect frequency evolution on the timescale of PPTA~DR3.
 This approach is referred to as the stationary phase approximation.
-To demonstrate the validity of this approach, we employ the equation for the evolution of CGW frequency as a function of time at zeroth post-Newtonian order from~\citep{gw170817},
+To demonstrate the validity of this approach, we employ an equation for the evolution of CGW frequency as a function of time at zeroth post-Newtonian order from~\citep{gw170817}: